European robin: Canary Islands robins

 Cytochrome b sequence data and vocalisations indicate that the Gran Canaria/Tenerife robins are indeed very distinct and probably derived from colonisation by mainland birds some 2 million years ago.

 Christian Dietzen, Hans-Hinrich Witt and Michael Wink published in 2003 in Avian Science a study called "The phylogeographic differentiation of the European robin Erithacus rubecula on the Canary Islands revealed by mitochondrial DNA sequence data and morphometrics: evidence for a new robin taxon on Gran Canaria?".
 In it they concluded that Gran Canaria's robin diverged genetically from their European relatives as far back as 2.3 million years, while the Tenerife ones took another half a million years to make this leap, 1.8 million years ago.
-The most likely reason would be a different colonization of the Canaries by this bird, which arrived at the oldest island first (Gran Canaria) and subsequently passed to the neighboring island (Tenerife).
+The most likely reason would be a different colonisation of the Canaries by this bird, which arrived at the oldest island first (Gran Canaria) and subsequently passed to the neighbouring island (Tenerife).

-A thorough comparison between marionae and superbus is pending to confirm that the first one is effectively a different subspecies.
+A thorough comparison between E. r. marionae and E. r. superbus is pending to confirm that the first one is effectively a different subspecies.
 Initial results suggest that birds from Gran Canaria have wings about 10% shorter than those on Tenerife.
 The west Canary Islands' populations are younger (Middle Pleistocene) and only beginning to diverge genetically.
-Robins from the western Canary Islands: El Hierro, La Palma and La Gomera (E. r. microrhynchus) are similar to the European type subspecies (E. r. rubecula).
+Robins from the western Canary Islands on El Hierro, La Palma and La Gomera (E. r. microrhynchus) are more similar to the European type subspecies (E. r. rubecula).

-Finally, the robins which can be found in Fuerteventura are the European ones, which is not surprising as the species does not breed either in this island or in the nearby Lanzarote; they are wintering birds or just passing through during their long migration between Africa and Europe.
+Finally, the robins which can be found on Fuerteventura are the European subspecies, which is not surprising as the species does not breed either in this island or on nearby Lanzarote; they are wintering birds or just on passage during their migration between Africa and Europe.

 Other robins

-The larger American robin (Turdus migratorius) is named for its similarity to the European robin, but the two birds are not closely related, with the American robin instead belonging to the same genus as the Common blackbird (T. merula), a species which occupies much of the same range as the European robin.
+The larger American robin (Turdus migratorius) is a much larger bird named from its similar colouration to the European robin, but the two birds are not closely related, with the American robin instead belonging to the same genus as the common blackbird (T. merula), a species which occupies much of the same range as the European robin.
 The similarity between the European and American robins lies largely in the orange chest patch found in both species.
-This American species was incorrectly shown "feathering its nest" in London in the film Mary Poppins, but it only occurs in the U.K. as a very rare vagrant.
+This American species was incorrectly shown "feathering its nest" in London in the film Mary Poppins, but it only occurs in the UK as a very rare vagrant.

 Some South and Central American Turdus thrushes are also called robins, such as the rufous-collared thrush.
 The Australian "robin redbreast", more correctly the scarlet robin (Petroica multicolor), is more closely related to crows and jays than it is to the European robin.
 It belongs to the family Petroicidae, whose members are commonly called "Australasian robins".
 The red-billed leiothrix (Leiothrix lutea) is sometimes named the "Pekin robin" by aviculturalists.
 Another group of Old World flycatchers, this time from Africa and Asia, is the genus Copsychus; its members are known as magpie-robins, one of which, the Oriental magpie robin (C. saularis), is the national bird of Bangladesh.